ciciwoolf/trial-app/README.md

 ### Description of Approach and Design Decisions

-I designed this demo app with the vision of it being used in a middle school Physical Sciences classroom.
-My goal was to create an interface that is visually engaging, easy to navigate, and accessible for both students and teachers.
+My Science Museum of Minnesota background and the educational potential of NASA's API inspired the design of this demo app: an educational tool for middle school Physical Sciences classrooms.
+My goal was to create an interface that captivates kids and adults alike, offers intuitive navigation, and sparks curiosity about research.

 ### Tech Stack